モロッコ

 • Image from PlaceId: ChIJA-p1JIY7lw0R9cwlwovgqS4 Image from PlaceId: ChIJA-p1JIY7lw0R9cwlwovgqS4 Image from PlaceId: ChIJA-p1JIY7lw0R9cwlwovgqS4 Image from PlaceId: ChIJA-p1JIY7lw0R9cwlwovgqS4 Image from PlaceId: ChIJA-p1JIY7lw0R9cwlwovgqS4 Image from PlaceId: ChIJA-p1JIY7lw0R9cwlwovgqS4

-• Sunset viewing In the evening, climb a nearby sand dune and admire the beautiful sunset.
+• Sunset viewing In the evening, climb a nearby sand dune and enjoy the beautiful sunset.
 Afterwards, return to the camp.

 • Dinner